Nikko City and Nikko National Park | Areas and Attractions

 3.Senjogahara Area 戦場ヶ原(せんじょうがはら) エリア

-The muskeg area in Nikko National Park where people can enjoy hiking along the walking trails.
+The wetland area in Nikko National Park is where people can enjoy hiking along the walking trails.
 This area is reachable by bus departing from Nikko Station (JR/Tobu Railways).
 A low-pollution bus service is available to travel around this area.

 4.Yumoto Area 湯元(ゆもと) エリア

-A resort area of Onsen hot springs surrounded mountains.
+A resort area of Onsen hot springs nestled in the mountains.
 Yumoto is also known as a winter sports resort.
-Along with the Chuzenjiko and Senjogahara areas, the bus is served from Nikko Station (JR/Tobu Railways).
+Along with the Chuzenjiko and Senjogahara areas, the bus service is available from Nikko Station (JR/Tobu Railways).